-I was amazed at the amount of cloud movement going on when I hiked to the top for sunrise one morning, watching them sweeping in and around the oasis, up and over the dunes and into the oblivion.
+I was amazed at the amount of cloud movement going on when I hiked to the top for sunrise one morning, watching them sweeping in and around the oasis, up and over the dunes, and into oblivion.

-Watching the sunrise at Huacachina Ica was by far the best moments that I enjoyed most during my visit to this majestic desert oasis!
+Watching the sunrise at Huacachina Ica was by far the best moment that I enjoyed most during my visit to this majestic desert oasis!

 When the sun goes down at Hucachina Ica Peru the bars and restaurants come to life.
-Huacachina sure loves to party and almost every night of the week you can finding a cranking bar with good music and cheap drinks, usually kicking off at around 11pm.
+Huacachina sure loves to party and almost every night of the week you can find a cranking bar with good music and cheap drinks, usually kicking off at around 11 pm.

 There is no shortage of restaurants dotted around the oasis offering just about everything from classic Peruvian dishes to pizza and pasta.
 Try getting into a restaurant in time for happy hour, kick back and reminisce on how epic your day just was!

 Peruvian legend has it that the Huacachina Ica Oasis was created when a native princess stripped naked to bathe, but after looking in a mirror she spotted a male hunter approaching her from behind.

 She fled the area leaving her mirror behind which turned into a lake.
 It is rumored that the princess still resides in the bottom of the Huacachina Oasis as a mermaid.